nixpulvis/oursh/README.md

 [![Dependencies](https://deps.rs/repo/github/nixpulvis/oursh/status.svg)](https://deps.rs/repo/github/nixpulvis/oursh)

 This shell should be both POSIX compatible and yet modern and exciting.
 Fancy features should not be prevented by POSIX compatibility.
-This will effect the design of the shell.
+This will affect the design of the shell.

 The name of the shell is `oursh` which is both somewhat unique, and memorable.